TrinityCore/minimanager/README.md

 ```

 - Ensure you have an account created in your TrinityCore installation
-- Check to make sure you have the necessary GM level set in `auth.account_access`
+- Check to make sure you have the necessary SecurityLevel set in `auth.account_access`

 ### Updates to existing minimanager installations
 For older installations, a change was made to improve the security of the application (though in its current state,